TNO/PhenotypeDatabase-RClient/README.md

 setGscfBaseUrl("http://old.studies.dbnp.org/api/")
 ```

 Specify your authentication information and login to GSCF.
 You can lookup your shared key on the GSCF website, under user -> profile.
+Do not forget to ask an admin to give you ROLE_CLIENT privileges.

 ```R
 user = "yourUsername"